 If you have a fear of heights, the road to Harquahala Mountain is not for you

-Harquahala Mountain is a high mountain peak at an elevation of 1.732m (5,681ft) above the sea level, located on the boundary between La Paz and Maricopa counties, in the south-central part of the U.S. state of Arizona.
+Harquahala Mountain is a high peak at an elevation of 1,732m (5,681ft) above sea level, located on the boundary between La Paz and Maricopa counties in the U.S. state of Arizona.

 Harquahala Mountain

-Located west of Phoenix, the road to the summit, South Western Arizona’s highest peak, is totally unpaved.
+The road to the summit, southwestern Arizona’s highest peak, is entirely unpaved.
 It’s called Harquahala Back Country Byway (Harquahala Mountain Summit Road).

 How long is the road to Harquahala Mountain?

-The challenging road to the very windy summit is very rugged and steep in places.
-It’s 16.89km (10,5 miles) long.
-The road is graded and wide at the bottom, but the upper parts are narrow, steep and rocky.
-This road is single lane only and meeting another vehicle would truly put both drivers ‘between a rock and hard place’.
+The challenging road to the summit is very rugged and steep in places.
+It’s 16.89km (10.5 miles) long.
+The road is graded and wide at the bottom, but the upper parts are narrow, steep, and rocky.
+This road is single lane only, and meeting another vehicle would truly put both drivers ‘between a rock and a hard place.’
 This rugged drive to the top is not for the faint of heart.
-If you have a fear of heights, hairpin curves, steep drop offs and a lot of rocky jouncing and jostling which will bounce you around like a ping pong ball, you had better stroke this destination off your list.
-4-wheel drive, high-clearance vehicles required.
+If you have a fear of heights, hairpin curves, steep drop-offs, and a lot of rocky jouncing and jostling that will bounce you around like a ping pong ball, you had better strike this destination off your list.
+4-wheel drive, high-clearance vehicles are required.

 Is the road to Harquahala Mountain steep?